 I understand that when we design a decision model in the top-down fashion, we may specify these arrows (relationships) even before we specify the actual DMN elements they connect.
 At the same time, the drawing tool may automatically check if manually drawn arrows are still not defined and display them in different “undefined” color.
 If the proper DMN elements are defined, the tool should be able to validate manually drawn arrows and adjust/add them automatically.
 I can easily envision check buttons “Show Knowledge Requirements” and “Show Information Requirements” to be added to the DMN graphical modelers.
 Sometimes, even a simple ability to hide information requirements can make our DRDs more readable.
 I hope the developers of such tools (Trisotech, Signavio, and others) will quickly add these proposed features to their product.

 Let’s look at the same issues from the interchangeability perspective.
 Usually already completed DMN-based decision models can be exported into the DMN XML interchange format.
 This format has been already well-specified by the DMN 1.1.
 Again, both Knowledge and Information Requirements occupy an essential part of this format as well.
 However, do the DMN execution engines need this information?
-No really, as they can easily define it automatically.
+Not really, as they relatively easy can define it automatically.
 So, why would not a new DMN version simplify knowledge and information requirements probably making them optional?

 What is your take on these issues?
 Am I oversimplifying the situation?
 Are there some exceptions which I missed?
 Hopefully, the DMN Revision Task Force will use these considerations to make our DMN standard simpler.